-Blending these with Guffey, Loewy, and Almonte's six dimensions of professional behaviour in Essentials of Business Communication (2016) and putting our own spin on these ideas, Table 10.2.1.1 below presents a guide for how generally to be successful in your job, how to be well liked, and how to be happy.
-Consider it also a checklist for how to be a decent human being.
+Blending these with Guffey et al.'s six dimensions of professional behaviour in Essentials of Business Communication (2016), and adding a few important ideas, Table 10.2.1.1 below presents a guide for how generally to be successful in your job, how to be well liked, and how to be happy.
+Consider it also a checklist for how to be a person.